 #3 I kept on working with the very beneficial Grammaire Progressive du Français – Niveau perfectionnement by CLE International.

-I did every mock exam I could get my hands on.
-I practiced oral and written French, I listened to endless hours of radio and podcasts.
+Aside from readings, I did every mock exam I could get my hands on.
+I practised oral and written French, I listened to endless hours of radio and podcasts.

 And I passed it.